ibell/coolprop/Web/EOS.rst

 .. ipython::

-    #import the things you need
+    #Import the things you need
-    In [1]: from CoolProp.CoolProp import Props, UseSaturationLUT
+    In [1]: from CoolProp.CoolProp import Props, UseSaturationLUT,UseSinglePhaseLUT

     #Specific heat (kJ/kg/K) of 20% ethylene glycol as a function of T
     In [2]: h=Props('C','T',298.15,'P',101.325,'EG-20%'); print h